Published 2014-09-22.

 This example is like the preceding example, but creates a future for each generator.
 Each generator runs sequentially!
 The generators do not run simultaneously!
 Using the futures in this way probably does not do what you want.
 See the Parallel Execution section below to see how to run the futures simultaneously.

-containing the result of adding the values of the other Future
+containing the result of adding the values of the other Future values together after they each run to completion,

 one after the other.

-If the Future
+If the Future that generates x fails,

-that would have generated the value for y
+the Future that would have generated the value for y will not be invoked.

-Similarly, if the Future
+Similarly, if the Future that generates y fails,

-that would have generated the value for z
+the Future that would have generated the value for z will not be invoked.

-If any generator fails the yield
+If any generator fails the yield statement will not be executed,

-and the result of the for-comprehension will be the Throwable
+and the result of the for-comprehension will be the Throwable from the failed Future

-wrapped inside a new failed Future
+wrapped inside a new failed Future.

 We can run this program by typing: